airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 The advice here is best-effort and by no means comprehensive.
 Please reach out on Slack if anything doesn't make sense or if something can be improved.

-If you've been running Airbyte in production and have more tips up your sleeve, please welcome contributions!
+If you've been running Airbyte in production and have more tips up your sleeve, we welcome contributions!